hibbitts-design/docsify-this/README.md

 #### Content Responsibility

 **You are solely responsible for content you display via this service.** Docsify-This renders content from URLs you provide but does not host, store, or control that content.
-Do not use this service to display illegal content.
+Users must comply with all applicable laws.
 To report problematic content, contact the platform hosting the displayed source content.

 ---